 While the 3 miles per dollar bonus earn rate on dining transactions is actually good, the other bonus categories are achievable with a number of existing cards on the market.

-For example for Singapore Airlines and Scoot tickets you can use the DBS WWMC for 4 miles per dollar (capped at S$2,000 per month), while for online spend the Citi Rewards card will also get you 4 miles per dollar (capped at S$1,000 per month, but you can get both cards and double your cap).
+For example for Singapore Airlines and Scoot tickets you can use the DBS WWMC for 4 miles per dollar (capped at S$2,000 per month), while for online spend the Citi Rewards card will also get you 4 miles per dollar (capped at S$1,000 per month).

 For those who prefer not to hold multiple cards and juggle their spending between them, the KrisFlyer UOB Credit Card is actually not a bad proposition, but the ridiculous structure of the bonus miles award means you must be prepared to keep it, and to be patient.